 • Risk Assessment Templates: To identify and prioritize risks.

-• Project Management Software: Asana or Trello for tracking progress and mitigating risks.
+• Project Management Software: Asana or Trello tracks progress and mitigate risks.

 • Financial Management Tools: Like QuickBooks, for financial risk management.